ftsrg/hypernate/README.md

 In the end, Fabric expects a string value as an entity key and the previous example used a string valued attribute as key (part), so all is good (hopefully).
 But what if our ID-like attributes are not strings?
 For example, you would like to use a monotonic counter as entity ID (or just part of it).
-You might ask: "Why doesn't Hypernate just `toString` it?"
+You might ask: “Why doesn’t Hypernate just `toString` it?”

-Let's see what happens when we `toString` a few ID-like numbers:
+Let’s see what happens when we `toString` a few ID-like numbers:
 * Original number sequence: `9`, `10`, `11`
 * `toString` results: `"9"`, `"10"`, `"11"`
 * Lexicographically ordered keys in Fabric: `"10"`, `"11"`, `"9"`